 10. Raw Sprouts

-Salads are usually safe to eat (it’s super healthy, in the first place) but raw sprouts while pregnant?
+Salads are usually safe to eat (it’s super healthy, in the first place), but raw sprouts while pregnant?
 Not so much.
 You see, sprouts grow from seeds under humid conditions – the perfect environment for bacteria such as Salmonella, Listeria and E. coli to grow.
-According to the FDA, children, older adults, pregnant women, and those wth weakened immune systems should avoid raw sprouts.
+According to the FDA, children, older adults, pregnant women, and those with weakened immune systems should avoid raw sprouts.

 Tip: Simply washing raw sprouts is not enough to get rid of bacteria.
 If you want to eat it, make sure it’s not just washed well but also cooked thoroughly.

-While there are certain foods to avoid during pregnancy (and only a few are completely off-limits while pregnant), the majority can be safely enjoyed as long as you ensure it was prepared in a clean environment and cooked thoroughly.
-Just remember to keep your mouth and teeth clean with Mama’s Choice Non-Fluoride Toothpaste and Mama’s Choice Alcohol-Free Mouthwash after every meal. 🙂
+While there are certain foods to avoid during pregnancy (and only a few are entirely off-limits while pregnant), the majority can be safely enjoyed as long as you ensure it is prepared in a clean environment and cooked thoroughly.

 Kidding aside, Mamas, when you’re struggling to rein in your love for caffeine or sushi, remember that you’re doing it for the sake of your little one.
 Have a worry-free pregnancy!

 Save this infographic to serve as your guide, mama!